ppwwyyxx/wechat-dump/README.md

 ```
 ./dump_msg.py decrypted_db.db output_dir
 ```
-+ Dump messages of one contact to single-file html, containing voice messages and images:
++ Dump messages of one contact to rich-content html, containing voice messages, emojis, and images:
 ```
 ./dump_html.py decrypted_db.db <resource directory> <contact name> output.html
 ```

 ### TODO
-+ Group message
++ Add nickname in chatroom
 + Show name of emoji in text output
-+ Search by uid/username..
++ Search by uid/username
++ Better user experiences... see TODOs

 ### Disclaimers
 Use this software at your own risk.
 The author is not responsible for any potential damage/loss/privacy